I am a Caregiver

 Feel free to check out my blog too! www.CancerMama.ca

 In Dec of 2011 my 22 month old son was diagnosed with Rhabdomyosarcoma which grew in his right eye orbit.
-As of right now, July 2018, he is 8 years old and considered cancer free and doing amazingly well!
+As of right now, 2021, he is 11 years old and considered cancer free and doing amazingly well!
 Woohoo!
-I am now very active in my community, spreading the word and...
+I am now very active in my community, spreading the word and raising...
 [Read More]

 Stage of Treatment